Say goodbye to 'ghost whitespace': AnQiCMS Implementation Guide for Consistent Template Output Format

-Understanding the Essence of 'Whitespace Disturbance'
+Understanding the essence of 'whitespace interference'

-In AnQiCMS template files, we often do so in order to improve the readability and maintainability of the code,{% if ... %}/{% for ... %}Add line breaks or indentation before or after logic control labels.These additional whitespace characters may be faithfully output to the final HTML page during the parsing and rendering of the template engine.<li>Characters between elements are producing unexpected line breaks, causing unnecessary gaps when rendered in the browser.
+In the AnQiCMS template files, we often use to improve the readability and maintainability of the code,{% if ... %}/{% for ... %}Add line breaks or indentation before and after logical control tags.
+These additional whitespace characters may be reliably output to the final HTML page during parsing and rendering by the template engine.For example, a simple loop generates a navigation list, if spaces are not controlled, it may be at each<li>An unexpected newline between elements causes unnecessary gaps when rendered in the browser.
 These invisible whitespace characters can lead to:

-display: inline-blockorflexIn the layout elements, whitespace is parsed as a text node, occupying a certain space, thus destroying the pixel-level layout meticulously crafted by the designer. - Code redundancy:The size of the generated HTML file has increased, although it is negligible, it may also have a slight impact on loading performance in large-scale pages and high-concurrency scenarios.
+• Code redundancy:The size of the generated HTML file has increased, although it is negligible, it may also have a slight impact on loading performance in large-scale pages and high-concurrency scenarios.

 Therefore, effectively managing these whitespace characters is a crucial step to ensure that AnQiCMS templates output professionally and consistently.

-AnQiCMS's whitespace control magic:{%-and-%}
+AnQiCMS whitespace control magic:{%-and-%}

-AnQiCMS's template engine adopts syntax similar to Django, and ingeniously inherits its powerful whitespace control mechanism.
-The core of this solution lies in the template tags'{%or}Inside the symbol, add one-(Minus sign) character.This seemingly minor change can accurately control the blank area in the template output, making your HTML code as orderly and neat as a carefully polished artwork.
+AnQiCMS's template engine uses syntax similar to Django and cleverly inherits its powerful whitespace control mechanism.
+The core of this solution lies in the template tags'{%or}Add one inside the symbol-(Minus) character.
+This seemingly minor change can accurately control the blank area in the template output, making your HTML code as neat and orderly as a carefully crafted artwork.

-To be specific, AnQiCMS provides two main ways to control whitespace:
+To be specific, AnQiCMS provides two main ways to control whitespace

-{%-When a minus sign immediately follows a left curly brace and a percent sign ({%-), it removes the labelpreviouslyAll possible whitespace characters, including newline characters, spaces, and tab characters.
-This is very useful when you want a tag to immediately follow the previous content output.Whitespace characters after removing the tag:
+1. Remove the whitespace before the tag:{%-When the minus sign immediately follows the left brace and the percent sign ({%-) it removes the labelBeforeAll possible whitespace characters, including newline, space, and tab.
+This is very useful when you want a label to immediately follow the previous content output.

--%}When the minus sign is located before the percent sign and the closing curly bracket on the right (-%}), it removes the labelafterall possible whitespace characters.
+2. Whitespace after removing the tag:-%}When the minus sign is located to the right of the percentage sign and the closing brace (-%}) it removes the labelAfter thatAll possible whitespace characters.
 This ensures that the content after the tag is tightly connected, avoiding unnecessary spacing.

 {# 未使用空白符控制的示例 #}